Class of scalable parallel and vectorizable pseudorandom number generators based on non-cryptographic RSA exponentiation ciphers: Tests

 where $x_j=(r_{2j} - 0.5) + i (r_{2j+1} - 0.5)$.
-We compared the distribution of the real and imaginary parts of $\hat{x}_k$ with the exact normal distribution with zero mean and variance $1/12$.
+We compared the distribution of the real and imaginary parts of $\hat{x}_k$ with a normal distribution with zero mean and variance $1/12$.
 This test exposes long-range pair correlations in the pseudorandom sequence.

 \item Two-dimensional Ising model energy distribution test:\cite{beale1996, pathriabeale2011} We performed Wolff algorithm\cite{wolff} Monte Carlo simulations at the critical point of the two-dimensional Ising model on a $128\times128$ square lattice, and compared the energy histogram to a Poisson distribution derived from the exact probabilities\cite{beale1996, pathriabeale2011} Since the Wolff algorithm is based on stochastically growing fractal critical clusters that can span the system, this tests for long-range correlations in the pseudorandom sequence, and has proven to be effective at identifying weak generators.\cite{beale1996,pathriabeale2011,ferrenberglandauwong1992} See figure 1.